 - The best choice for female backpackers: Osprey Ariel AG 65

-- The best choice for backpackers who want to pack a lot: Osprey Aether AG 85
+- The best choice for backpackers who want to pack a lot: Osprey Aether Plus 85

 Osprey makes travel specific backpacks, most notably their Farpoint 40, which has the right carry-on dimensions for even the strictest airlines.
 I own a Farpoint, and think it’s a great pack for urban escapes; however, if you are going to be walking a lot, or hiking on your travels, I would definitely go with the Aether 70 L.